ModernMAK/UniVox/Notes/Part 0 - Brainstorming.md

 # Mechanics
+## Recipes / Crafting
+No matter what, i like the idea of multiple crafting stations.
+This unfortunately creates some problems.
+Recipes vs Patterns.
+Patterns are engaging, but multiple crafting stations with similiar patterns can be confusing.
+This does give us some leeway with the crafting grid, since it can use slots.
+Recipes are simple, and if recipes are used, they need to be more engaging than a name in a list.
+Recipes make autocrafting simple (since we just create a queue of recipes.)

+Something we should avoid is restricting recipes to 'tiers' a-la a tier 1 machine cant but a tier 2 can, if they are seperate machines, then they should be named differently, and hopefully act differently.

+Perhaps, allow the player to use any crafting bench nearby.
+'Terraria already does that'

 ## Wires & Pipes
 Stolen from Minecraft's many 'Tech' Mods.
 Variants should include; Power Wires, Item, Liquid, Gas, Maybe more?

 ## Jobs & Towns & Economy & Citizens
 ### Towns
 Towns can be constructed.
 Not sure how yet.
 Towns need Townies